(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 (Unfortunately, donuts are a prime example of carbs)

-This includes: starch, fiber, processed sugar, processed oil, dairy, and meat.
+This includes: hybrid starches, insoluble fiber, processed sugar, processed oil, dairy from cows, and meat from farm animals.

-(Don't worry if you're a meat lover, we'll be covering "healthy" meats later on for certain folks that can digest it).
+(Don't worry if you're a meat lover, we'll be covering "healthy" meats later on only for certain folks that can digest it in varying amounts).

 At best, carbs will get expelled right away when eaten in low amounts.